Mickman Speaks on Self-Improvement, Human Connection, & The Audiovisual Experience [Exclusive Interview] - River Beats Dance

 OE: From a music perspective, maybe A.I. can evolve to a point where it can automate some things.
 What still ensures that humans like ourselves still have the competitive advantage in those regards?

-I think that humans will just, for the most part, just naturally be drawn to things that people create.
+I think that humans will, for the most part, naturally be drawn to things that people create.
 There is a lot of AI artwork out there that’s incredibly impressive.
 I think it starts to lose a little bit of its value for me where everything becomes impressive.
 Some things AI makes are so good and so real, that it’s hard to distinguish between man and machine.
-But I think, yeah, people will just naturally be drawn to things that humans make.
+But I think people will just naturally be drawn to things that humans make.
 I think we’re predisposed to it in a certain sense.

-And yeah, I don’t really see AI replacing musicians by any means.
-I think there are a lot of different creative departments.
-And I think that there are a lot of different sectors of creative work that will be replaced.
-But when it comes to music, I don’t see it happening as quickly.
-I’m sure there might be a phase of when it does happen, but I’m not too worried about the idea of getting replaced by a computer by any means.
+I don’t really see AI replacing musicians by any means.
+I think there are a lot of different creative departments and sectors of creative work that will be replaced but when it comes to music, I don’t see it happening as quickly.
+I’m sure there might be a phase when it does happen, but I’m not too worried about the idea of getting replaced by a computer by any means.

 Furthermore, I think on the administrative side of things: those types of speech models will continue to develop, but I don’t like to think of the idea of promoters getting arguments with ChatGPT over the font size of their artists and how much they’re getting paid.
 That would be funny though.